Ceiling Fan Wiring Diagrams 2023

 Ceiling fan wiring diagram depicting one switch and one outlet with power originating in the ceiling box

 By having the hot and neutral in the switch box, it is possible to tap into the power there for other things such as an electrical outlet.
-The above diagram depicts the red LOAD wire from the wall switch connected to the ceiling fan’s blue wire for controlling the light.
+The diagram above depicts the red LOAD wire from the wall switch connected to the ceiling fan’s blue wire to control the light.
 The fan motor is controlled independently of the wall switch using the pull chain switch on the fan because the black fan wire is connected directly to the LINE.

-The electrical outlet is on at all times and is not controlled by the wall switch.
+The electrical outlet is always on and not controlled by the wall switch.

-One of several ceiling fan wiring diagrams depicting a single pole switch controlling the light and an electrical outlet that derives power from the same circuit
+One of several wiring diagrams depicting a single pole wall switch controlling the light only with an electrical outlet that derives power from the same circuit.

-One of several ceiling fan wiring diagrams depicting a single pole switch controlling the light and an electrical outlet that derives power from the same circuit
+One of several wiring diagrams depicting a single pole wall switch controlling the light only with an electrical outlet that derives power from the same circuit.

-A three-conductor cable is necessary to bring the LINE and the Neutral along with the LOAD conductor up to the ceiling box.
+A three-conductor cable is necessary to bring the LINE, Neutral, and LOAD conductors to the ceiling box.
 The wiring diagram above depicts the connections for the blue wire for the light and the black wire for the fan motor.
 The wall switch controls the light, and the fan motor is controlled by the built-in pull chain switch independently of the wall switch.

 The electrical outlets depicted above and below are both on at all times and are not controlled by the wall switch.